mayukh45/Video-Manager/unacademy/milestones.md

 **4. What are the further improvements that can be made to make it efficient?**

-Currently (topic -> videos) and (user -> topics) and (user -> videos) are maintained separately.
+Currently (topic -> videos) and (user -> topics) and (user -> videos) mappings are maintained separately.
 So if any new likes comes in any video or a new video is added, its not reflected in user -> videos mapping.
 We need to refresh it every time.
 More functionalities could have been added.

 **5.Does your implementation support multi threaded operations?
 If No
     why can’t it be?
 If yes then how?**

-This topic needs more deep dive currently.
+This topic needs more deep dive into Jedis implementation.